santokalayil/BANK_PERSONAL_LOAN_MODELLING_DATA_SCIENCE_PROJECT/README.md

 The department wants to build a model that will help them identify the potential customers who have a higher probability of purchasing the loan.
 This will increase the success ratio while at the same time reduce the cost of the campaign.

+| Read This Before Reading the Project:
+I use my own custom made module to improve code readability in the Jupyter Notebook.
+If you need to see the functions which are imported from santa_modelling, please see the santa_modelling.py file in the same repository

 Project done by :